AidanHobler/dotfiles-linux/README.md

-# dotfiles-mac
+# dotfiles-linux
-The dotfiles I use to configure my MacOS laptop.
+The dotfiles I use to configure my Manjaro i3 desktop.